-Make yourself a list of questions to ask your midwife/obstetrician on your first meeting with them, to ensure they will support your choices for labour and birth.
+Make yourself a list of questions to ask your midwife/obstetrician on your first meeting with them, to ensure they will support your choices for labor and birth.
 Don’t feel embarrassed asking lots of questions and providing a copy of your birth plan to them – you need to feel comfortable with the main caregiver you choose for your care and be able to trust them.

 If you’re birthing in a public hospital and can’t choose your carer, you can still have a birth plan.
-Take one with you to a pre-natal appointment for their records, and also when you arrive in labour.
+Take one with you to a pre-natal appointment for their records, and also when you arrive in labor.
 This way, you know the midwives on duty are aware of your wishes.
 Public hospitals tend to have lower intervention and c-section rates than private hospitals.